abachi-io/abachi-presale-contracts/README.md

 Please make sure your contributions adhere to our coding guidelines:

 * Pull requests need to be based on and opened against the master branch.
+* Pull request should have a detailed explanation about the enhancement or fix
 * Commit messages should be prefixed with the file they modify.

-Please see the [Frist Contributer's Guide](documentation/CONTRIBUTE.md) for more details on how to configure your git environment.
+Please see the [First Contributer's Guide](documentation/CONTRIBUTE.md) for more details on how to configure your git environment.